GAPS: Targeted Execution of Android Apps via Static Path Reconstruction: Discussion and Limitations

 In some cases, we cannot dynamically execute target methods, even though GAPS has built a static path.
 Complex interactions might be required to fully traverse a path: \emph{Hot Death} and \emph{Yahtzee} are games where some of the randomly selected target methods can only be reached upon winning a game.
-Finally, most apps have paths with intent filters as an entry point, which can have permissions or be owned by the system (e.g., \texttt{BOOT\_COMPLETED}), or could require data to be passed along with the Intent.
-Retrieving the required data parameters and automatically generating Intents is an orthogonal problem to dynamic analysis, which falls outside the scope of this paper.
+Finally, most apps have paths with intent filters as entry points, which can have permissions or be owned by the system (e.g., \texttt{BOOT\_COMPLETED}), or require data to be passed along with the Intent.
+Retrieving the required data parameters and automatically generating Intents are orthogonal to dynamic analysis and fall outside the scope of this paper.
+Additionally, modern applications frequently embed dynamically rendered layouts or WebViews that hinder static analysis.
+While GAPS successfully leverages PHIL to navigate these unpredictable UI roadblocks at runtime, the reliance on an LLM inherently introduces a degree of non-determinism.
+To mitigate this, GAPS strictly confines PHIL to a bounded fallback mechanism, and our evaluation reports the average of three independent runs per app to account for variance.

-Despite these challenges, GAPS' hybrid approach strikes a balance between precision and scalability, providing a practical foundation for future enhancements.
+Despite these challenges, GAPS's hybrid approach strikes a balance between precision and scalability, providing a practical foundation for future enhancements.